Survival Guides - Hero.png

 In case of arrest:

-• Demand the reason for your arrest
+• Demand the reason for your arrest.

-• You have the right to make a successful phone call and have legal representation
+• You have the right to make a successful phone call and have legal representation.

-• You are not obliged to answer any question (right of silence for non-self-incrimination)
+• You are not obliged to answer any question (right of silence for non-self-incrimination) or testify and sign any document without consulting a lawyer first.

-• You can ask for your rights written in your tongue language
+• You can ask for your rights written in your tongue language.

-• You can ask for an interpreter
+• You can ask for an interpreter.

-• If you have been injured during your arrest, ask for medical treatment and a medical examination
+• If you have been injured during your arrest, ask for medical treatment and a medical examination.

 The police cannot: